kpeeters/cadabra2/README.rst

 -------------

 Cadabra builds on Linux and Mac OS X, and might soon build on Windows too.
-Select your system from the list bel
+Select your system from the list below

 - `Linux (Debian/Ubuntu/Mint)`_
 - `Linux (Fedora 24 and later)`_